aws-samples/event-driven-weather-forecasts/README.md

 * [Unified Post Processor](https://dtcenter.org/community-code/unified-post-processor-upp)

 A custom component to install these packages exists in `src/resources/ufs-spack-component.yaml`.
-This needs to be deployed to our bucket.
+This needs to be deployed to a bucket, that exists.
+Which means we need to create it before creating the image and before deploying the stack.
+In this example, we are calling our bucket `my-templates-bucket`.

 ```
+aws s3api create-bucket --acl private --bucket my-templates-bucket --region us-east-2 --create-bucket-configuration LocationConstraint=us-east-2
+sed -i 's/aws-weather-bucket/my-templates-bucket/' src/resources/ufs-spack-component.yaml
-aws s3 cp src/resources/ufs-spack-component.yaml s3://aws-weather-bucket/templates/
+aws s3 cp src/resources/ufs-spack-component.yaml s3://my-templates-bucket/templates/
 ```
 Once deployed we need to register it with EC2 ImageBuilder.
 ```
 aws imagebuilder create-component --name ufs-spack --semantic-version "1.0.0" \
     --change-description "Inital version" --platform "Linux" \
-    --uri "s3://aws-weather-bucket/templates/ufs-spack-component.yaml"
+    --uri "s3://my-templates-bucket/templates/ufs-spack-component.yaml"
 ```

 Build the new image